cw4444/internal-comms-ops-dashboard/README.md

 ## License

-This software is currently not licensed for commercial use.
-If you’d like to use this in a business setting or install it professionally, please contact me at cw4444@gmail.com
+This project is proprietary and is not licensed for commercial use, redistribution, or client installation without prior written permission.

+Commercial licenses are available.
+For business use, professional installation, or deployment enquiries, contact: **cw4444@gmail.com**